manifold-systems/manifold/docs/docs.md

 ### Modes

 You can use Manifold in one of two ways: **dynamically** or **statically**.
-The mode determines whether or not Manifold compiles class projections to disk at compile-time, and in turn whether or not Manifold dynamically compiles and loads the classes at runtime.
+The mode determines whether or not Manifold compiles resource types to disk at compile-time, and in turn whether or not Manifold dynamically compiles and loads the classes at runtime.
 The mode is controlled using the `-Xplugin` javac argument:

-**Static**: `-Xplugin:Manifold` (default, compiles class projections statically at compile-time)
+**Static**: `-Xplugin:Manifold` (default, compiles resource types statically at compile-time)

-**Dynamic**: `-Xplugin:Manifold dynamic` (compiles class projections dynamically at runtime) (alternatively `-Xplugin:"Manifold dynamic"`, some tools may require quotes)
+**Dynamic**: `-Xplugin:Manifold dynamic` (compiles resource types dynamically at runtime) (alternatively `-Xplugin:"Manifold dynamic"`, some tools may require quotes)

 The mode you use largely depends on your use-case and personal preference.
 Things to consider:

-* Both modes operate _lazily_ -- regardless of mode, a class projection is not compiled unless it is used.
+* When compiling from the command line both modes operate _lazily_, a type is not compiled unless it is used.
 For example, if you are using the [Json manifold](#json-and-json-schema), only the Json files you reference in your code will be processed and compiled.